10 min read

 But here's what really kills performance.
 When someone uploads a 200MB file, that entire file sits in your server's memory during processing.
 Your PHP process is stuck handling that one request.
 If ten users upload simultaneously, you just consumed 2GB of RAM for uploads alone.

-I ran into this exact scenario with StudyLab.
+I ran into this exact scenario on a client's edtech platform.
 Teachers were uploading lecture videos during the same time window (early morning before classes), and the server would crawl to a halt.
 Response times for everyone else went from 200ms to 5+ seconds.
 Not acceptable.

 The solution isn't bigger servers.
 It's smarter handling.